facebookresearch/miniF2F/README.md

 }
 ```

+The original repo is [miniF2F](https://github.com/openai/miniF2F).

 It has then seen significant fixes and improvements, notably the addition of an informal statement and an informal proof for each problem.
 The curation of the informal component is described in the following [paper](https://openreview.net/forum?id=SMa9EAovKMC).
 To cite it:
 ```
 @inproceedings{
   anonymous2023draft,
-  title={Draft, Sketch, and Prove: Guiding Formal Theorem Provers with Informal Proofs}, author={Anonymous}, booktitle={Submitted to The Eleventh International Conference on Learning Representations }, year={2023}, url={https://openreview.net/forum?id=SMa9EAovKMC}, note={under review}
+  title={Draft, Sketch, and Prove: Guiding Formal Theorem Provers with Informal Proofs}, author={Anonymous}, booktitle={Submitted to The Eleventh International Conference on Learning Representations}, year={2023}, url={https://openreview.net/forum?id=SMa9EAovKMC}, note={under review}
 }
 ```

+We decided to start a separate repository, instead of submitting PRs, for better maintainence of the dataset.

 ## Statistics